 The injustices within the current U.S. healthcare system have never been more apparent.
 We must create a system that guarantees care for everybody.
 The New York Health Act will provide comprehensive, universal health coverage — including long-term care — for every resident of New York.

 We are current and future physicians of New York State.

-We must build back better.
+Every one of our patients deserves to receive the care they need.
 We urge you to support the New York Health Act and replace private insurance with comprehensive, universal healthcare for every New Yorker.

 Here’s how New Yorkers will benefit: